 The Gregory Octal is a ventilated “trampoline-style” backpack that’s optimized for effective airflow behind your back.
 Breathable mesh is suspended in front of the back panel creating a large ventilated space behind your back that’s designed to evaporate sweat before it can soak your shirt.
 The mesh is tightly stretched across the aluminum frame, hence the name, trampoline, which also serves to anchor the hip belt and load lifters.
 While many backpacks claim to provide foam air channels to facilitate ventilation, you really need a deep cavity behind the shoulder straps to keep your back and shirt perspiration free.

 The Octal 55 has a lightweight wire frame with horizontal reinforcements that help stiffen it up.
-The mesh trampoline is suspended from it, with a cavity that’s 1 to 2 inches deep behind it to facilitate air flow.
-You can feel the mesh on your back, but there’s no noticeable backwards pull to throw you off-balance when the pack is heavily loaded, and load transfer to the hip belt is really superb.
+The mesh trampoline is suspended from it, with a cavity that’s 1 to 2 inches deep behind it to facilitate airflow.
+You can feel the mesh on your back, but there’s no noticeable backward pull to throw you off balance when the pack is heavily loaded, and load transfer to the hip belt is really superb.
 Load lifters are included and anchored to the wire frame for maximum effectiveness.
 I was very impressed with how the weight of the pack felt “tight” and “one” with my body and movement.
 I was able to transfer the load through my hips, and keep the weight transfer off my shoulders.
-This is super important to me, because I’m not very tall and have a slim build.
+This is super important to me because I’m not very tall and have a slim build.

 The hip belt has beefy hip belt pockets and is pre-curved to wrap around female hip bones.
-It’s wide enough to comfortably transfer load of a loaded pack, but not too bulky, and fits well.
-It’s covered with wicking mesh and has a slight lumbar pad at the rear, that’s well cushioned and hardly noticeable.
-The hip belt also has a pull forward cinch system that’s easy to tighten.
+It’s wide enough to comfortably transfer the load of a loaded pack, but not too bulky, and fits well.
+It’s covered with wicking mesh and has a slight lumbar pad at the rear, that’s well-cushioned and hardly noticeable.
+The hip belt also has a pull-forward cinch system that’s easy to tighten.

 Backpack Organization and Storage